It’s been months, maybe even a year, since I last printed my photos. And oh my word, I've missed it. Thank you, peonies, for the inspiration!

 • This is my Epson Printer.

-It’s economically priced and I love that it’s wide format but it can be pretty persnickety with thicker paper (i.e., 80 lb+), and the ink adds up.
+It’s economically priced and I love that it’s wide format but it can be a bit persnickety with thicker paper (80 lb+), and the ink does adds up.
+But I love the quality and color is beautiful.

 • Save 50% off the Studio collection (limited-time offer)